dustinburge/OAuthTokenManager/README.md

 _Note: Be sure to maintain a reference to this manager at least throughout the complete authentication process.
 If you see a `"Your App" Wants to Use "X Service" to Sign In` alert that immediately disappears, not maintaining this reference is probably your issue._

-To authenticate, simply call `authenticat(callback:)` with your manager.
+To authenticate, simply call `authenticate(callback:)` with your manager.
 You'll receive the session after successful authentication.
 This same method handles storing the current auth session securely in Keychain.

 ```swift
 tokenManager.authenticate { [weak self] session, error in